hbuhrer/CPNT262-Mini-Activity-2/README.md

 ## Files

-- `index.html`: HTML file that imports `script.js` and displays JavaScript variables on the page.
+- `index.html`: HTML file that imports `client.js` and displays JavaScript variables on the page.
-- `script.js`: JavaScript file containing the logic to demonstrate the use of `const` and `let`.
+- `client.js`: JavaScript file containing the logic for before and after values and an example of the use of `const` and `let`.
 - `README.md`: This file providing instructions and overview of the project.

 ## Setup